In the digital decade, high performance computing (HPC) is at the core of major advances and innovation, and a strategic resource for Europe's future.

 Moreover, HPC has proved to be of great importance in developing new applications and products.
 It has a direct impact on the digital supply chain, such as designing new materials, cars and aeroplanes, and bioengineering and manufacturing.

 Today, world-class supercomputers are able to perform more than 10¹⁵ — at least one million billion, operations per second (petascale performance).
 A few top-of-the-range systems exceed 10¹⁷— at least one hundred million billion, operations per second (pre-exascale performance).
 The next generation (exascale) will perform more than one billion billion (10¹⁸) operations per second, a computing power level comparable to aggregating the computing capabilities of the mobile phones of the EU’s entire population.
-The world’s first exascale supercomputer is expected to be operational in 2021.
+Europe's first exascale supercomputer, JUPITER, is expected to be operational in 2023.